-The Board of Levee Commissioners of the South Lafourche Levee District (the "District") was created by Louisiana Revised Statute 38:291.
-The District embraces all of Lafourche Parish lying south of the intracoastal canal.
+The Board of Levee Commissioners of the Pontchartrain Levee District (the District) was created by Louisiana Revised Statute 38:291.
+The District includes all or portions of the following parishes: East Baton Rouge, Iberville, Ascension, St. James, St. John the Baptist, and St. Charles.
 The District primarily provides flood protection for those areas in the District and is authorized to construct and maintain levees, levee drainage, pumps, pumping stations, drainage canals, sea wall, jetties, and breakwaters in the district to protect the lands from overflow and particularly from hurricane floodwaters and from inundation from tidewaters from the Gulf of Mexico.
-The District administers the operations and responsibilities of Louisiana Statutes.
 Members of the Board are appointed by the Governor in accordance with the provisions of Louisiana Revised Statute 38:304.